Thomas McLeod (sailor)

 A year later, in 1914, McLeod joined the Imperial Trans-Antarctic Expedition, this time led by Ernest Shackleton, again serving as an able seaman.
 During this expedition, the ship Endurance sunk after becoming trapped in sea-ice.
 The crew were forced to camp on ice, and then row to the relative safety of Elephant Island, where they were later rescued after Shackleton and some of the men rowed to South Georgia to gain help.
 During this time, McLeod picked up a bible which had been discard by Shackleton (after removing a few pages).
 Once the men of the Endurance were rescued from Elephant Island, McLeod later bestowed the Bible to a family that he was staying with during his convalescence in Punta Arenas.
 The Bible is now in the possession of the Royal Geographical Society in London.
 McLeod was later awarded a second Polar Medal.

 McLeod joined a third expedition to the pole in 1921, the Shackleton–Rowett Expedition, initially led by Shackleton, but later by second-in-command Frank Wild.
 The expedition was not a success, and the ship returned home in 1922.

 In 1923, McLeod emigrated to Canada, initially working as a fisherman, and then later a school caretaker and a night watchman.
 McLeod was a lifelong bachelor, and in his later years he moved into a retirement home in Kingston, Ontario, where he died on 16 December 1960, aged 87.
 McLeod was buried in Cataraqui Cemetery.
-Unfortunately, the headstone in the cemetery displays his name misspelled as Thomas MacLeod.
+The headstone in the cemetery displays his name misspelled as Thomas MacLeod.
 His colleague Shackleton is misspelled as Shackelton.